Determined to Make a Difference

 One of our core values is that we are “determined to make a difference”, and we work hard every day to do our part in making the world a better place.
 Through HealthCert and in collaboration with other organisations, we provide valuable education to doctors in Australia and overseas, aiming to improve the availability and delivery of primary care in our local communities and globally.

-The HealthCert Doctors for Development Scholarship was established to provide access to quality education in the areas of skin cancer medicine and dermatology for physicians who practise in developing countries and are committed to providing care to their patients despite difficult circumstances.
+The HealthCert Doctors for Development Scholarship was established to provide access to quality education in the areas of skin cancer medicine and dermatology for physicians who practise in the world's least developed countries and are committed to providing care to their patients despite difficult circumstances.
 The goal of the scholarship is to enable these doctors to achieve better patient outcomes in their home countries by applying and sharing the knowledge they acquired in the online certificate courses delivered by HealthCert.

-The scholarship is available to physicians who work in general practice and who volunteer some of their time to care for patients in need.
+The scholarship is available to physicians who volunteer some of their time to care for patients in need.
 Eligible physicians must permanently reside and practise in a developing country.
-Non-native English speaking applicants must have sufficient proficiency in the English language to be able to follow the video lectures and participate in forum discussions.
-Participants must have basic computer skills and have access to the internet
+The scholarship program provides access to the following certificate courses and professional diploma programs:

 HealthCert supports the professional development of Australian GP Registrars through a special scholarship.
 Doctors in training who are on a recognised pathway to General Practice Registration through a recognised Australian training provider receive a HealthCert Scholarship of $500 for all face-to-face certificate courses and $350 for all online certificate courses.